Graduate Academic Policies and Procedures

 To add a course given within NYU, but not in the home department, a student needs permission from the NYU School of Professional Studies home department.
 Courses taken outside the program will NOT count towards the degree unless there is written permission from the department obtained in advance.

 Students may add courses at any time during the registration period using ALBERT through the end of the second week of classes for fifteen-week classes.
 Students adding courses during this time are expected to make up any work missed during the initial classes.
-Students may not register for a class after the add/drop period is over without the permission of the Program Director and/or the Associate/Divisional Dean on an add/drop form.
+Students may not register for a class after the add/drop period is over without the permission of the Academic Director and/or the Associate/Divisional Dean on an add/drop form.

 Students taking courses in programs with shorter-semester courses (six–seven weeks) must check with the department for policies and deadlines for adding and dropping courses.